GPA-RAM: Grasp-Pretraining Augmented Robotic Attention Mamba for Spatial Task Learning: Experimental Evaluation

 \subsection{Results of ALOHA Bimanual Tasks}

 In Table \ref{table:aloha}, a comparison with the most competitive method (ACT \cite{aloha}) reveals that the proposed GPA-RAM delivered SOTA performance on two ALOHA bimanual tasks in terms of both success rate and inference speed.
 Each task is divided into three subtasks in line with the order of manipulation, and the success rate of the last subtask is equivalent to the overall task success rate.
 The overall success rate of the cube transferring task increased by 12\%, while the bimanual insertion task saw a remarkable improvement of 40\%.
-These demonstrated their effectiveness in planning bimanual cooperation and mastering fine-grained manipulation skills.
+These results demonstrate the effectiveness of planning bimanual cooperation and mastering fine-grained manipulation skills.

 In addition to success rates, we explicitly evaluated the inference efficiency.
-As shown in Table \ref{table:aloha}, our proposed GPA-RAM achieves an inference speed of approximately 71 FPS, which surpasses the strong baseline ACT ($\sim$61 FPS) and is significantly faster than RT-1 ($\sim$30 FPS).
+As shown in Table \ref{table:aloha}, our proposed GPA-RAM achieves an inference speed of approximately 71 FPS, which surpasses the strong baseline ACT ($\sim$61 FPS) and achieves higher throughput than RT-1 ($\sim$30 FPS).
 This high throughput is particularly advantageous for processing continuous visual streams in dynamic environments.
-Unlike pure Transformer architectures where latency spikes with increased spatial token density, RAM maintains superior efficiency, ensuring the system's responsiveness to rapid visual changes.
+Unlike pure Transformer architectures, where latency spikes with increased spatial token density, RAM maintains superior efficiency, ensuring the system's responsiveness to rapid visual changes.
 This indicates that incorporating the grasp pretraining module enhances robustness without compromising real-time control capabilities.

 Meanwhile, the proposed RAM and GPA-RAM excel in other subtasks, including touching, lifting, grasping, and making contact.
 Fig.~\ref{fig:aloha_q} provides a more qualitative comparison of GPA-RAM and the previous SOTA (ACT).
 Furthermore, M2T2 \cite{yuan2023m2t2} and ResNet \cite{he2016deep} were employed as grasp pose detectors for RLBench and ALOHA datasets, respectively.
 Since both GPAs apply in RLBench and ALOHA delivered notable boosts for manipulation, this demonstrates that our proposed GPA framework is generic and robust to different architectures of pretrained grasp pose detectors.